The AP US History (APUSH) exam is a difficult test. It is important for students to study for the exam in order to be able to pass it.

 Early in the school year, establish a daily study routine.

 Establishing a routine early in the school year can help you stay on track and meet your study goals.
 Creating a routine will also allow you to take control of your time and start learning how to manage it more efficiently.
-Once you have a routine in place, this will help you to balance your other rigorous coursework in parallel with your AP US History preparation.
+Once you have a routine in place, this will help you to balance your other rigorous coursework in parallel with your AP US History test prep.

 The College Board has put together a complete outline for AP® US History, which is a wonderful place to start planning your exam.
 Update and personalize the outline for your schedule and study personality.
 This is useful since it divides the course into nine distinct periods, from 1491 to the present.
 These pre-set time periods make it simple to study these sections of history one-at-a-time.